Channel Estimation for Rydberg Atomic Quantum Receivers: Unrolled Phase Retrieval from Holographic Snapshots: System Model and Problem Formulation

-The core measurement mechanism of this architecture is the optical readout of the Autler-Townes (AT) splitting of the EIT spectrum \cite{b4, b9}.
-The observed frequency splitting $\Delta f_m$ at the $m$-th antenna by employing photodetector array (PDA) is directly proportional to the total Rabi frequency $\Omega_{R,m}$:
+To achieve scalable parallel readout, we employ an optical field imaging array, e.g., a high-resolution CMOS or CCD camera, to capture the spatial intensity profile of the probe laser beam.
+By operating on the linear slope of the {electromagnetically induced transparency (EIT)} resonance, the imaging array performs a frequency-to-intensity mapping, where the local Autler-Townes (AT) frequency splitting $\Delta f$ is linearly translated into an intensity variation recorded by the sensor pixels.
+Specifically, the observed frequency splitting $\Delta f_m$ at the $m$-th pixel antenna is given by

-where $\lambda_c$ and $\lambda_p$ are the wavelengths of the coupling and probe lasers, respectively.
-The Rabi frequency $\Omega_{R,m}$ is directly proportional to the magnitude of the total electric field acting on the atoms, which is given by \cite{b2}
+where $\lambda_c$ and $\lambda_p$ are the wavelengths of the coupling and probe lasers, respectively. $\Omega_{R,m}$ denotes the Rabi frequency which is directly linked to the magnitude of the total electric field acting on the atoms:

-where $\mu_{34}$ is the electric dipole moment of the $|3\rangle \leftrightarrow |4\rangle$ Rydberg transition, a key quantum parameter quantifying the atom-field coupling strength.
-Combining (\ref{eq:at_splitting}) and (\ref{eq:rabi_freq}), we establish that the final measurement $z_{m,p}$ at the photodetector is proportional to the magnitude of the total electric field:
+where $\mu_{34}$ is the electric dipole moment of the Rydberg transition and $\hbar$ is the reduced Planck constant.

-For modeling simplicity, all system-dependent proportionality constants are normalized to unity.
-Including an additive noise term $\mathbf{w}_p$, the measurement vector across all $M$ antennas at pilot slot $p$ is given by\footnote{Note that a more complex RAQR architecture known as the superheterodyne receiver can yield a different signal model \cite{b4, b1}.
-Under the condition of a strong LO field and a weak signal field, the atomic response can be linearized via a Taylor expansion around the operating point of LO \cite{b1}.
-This results in an equivalent linear baseband model $\mathbf{v} = \mathbf{\Theta}\mathbf{H}\mathbf{s} + \mathbf{w}$, where $\mathbf{\Theta}$ is a diagonal matrix containing the quantum transduction gains and phases.
-In this work, we focus on the more fundamental and challenging non-linear phase retrieval problem arising from direct AT-splitting measurement schemes.}

-where the noise vector $\mathbf{w}_p$ is modeled as $\mathcal{CN}(\mathbf{0}, \sigma^2 \mathbf{I})$.
-For an RAQR, this noise is dominated by intrinsic sources rather than thermal noise from environments, which is a combination of blackbody radiation noise (BRN), denotes photon shot noise (PSN), and electronic thermal noise (ETN).
-This noise components constitutes the standard quantum limit and is typically orders of magnitude lower than the thermal noise floor of classical receivers \cite{b2, zhu2025general}.
+We define the measurement vector $\mathbf{z}_p$ at pilot slot $p$ as a holographic snapshot, representing the static magnitude of the spatial interference pattern.
+Combining Eqs. \eqref{eq:1}-\eqref{eq:rabi_freq}, the array-level measurement model is formulated as